 There is nothing complicated to do trekking in the valley of Minh Hoa or the village Tapin yourself.
 It does not need any special Hiking experience nor special equipment.
 Along enough to take a light backpack, warm clothes and comfortable shoes, change of clothes for sleeping rain gear, water bottle, cash, toiletries, a camera, and be sure to GPS or a good map of the area.
 Backpack or bag with your basic things you can also leave the hotel at the reception.
 Food camping optional, on the way to the villages you will meet a cafe and shops.

 Places through which passes trekking is deaf, and most roads and tracks marked on Google maps and the national Maps.me that you can upload to your smartphone and use it as a Navigator.
 Also in Sapa, you can find copies of maps of the surrounding area, but they are not very accurate: displays the main tourist trail, but very conditionally.

 After transmission you can already go from the pavement to the right on trails, and walk through the fields to the village.
-For the first day easy walk to the village of Tavan where to stay in the Guesthouse or hostee, the second day you can go to the village, Banjo, and spend the night there.
-Back and the village is better to travel not on foot, and by taxi (the village is full, they are specifically expecting tourists), or on passing transport from the main asphalt road.
+For the first day easy walk to the village of Tavan where to stay in the Guesthouse or hostee, the second day you can go to the village of Banko, and spend the night there.
+Back and the village is better to travel not on foot but by taxi (they are in the village of fully, they are specifically expecting tourists), or on passing transport from the main asphalt road.